vanzll/EBC/README.md

 ## 1. Introduction
 Extrinsic Behavior Curiosity (EBC) mechanism is a technique which enables the robot to learn a broad range of high-performing and **behavioral-diverse** policies via Quality Diversity (QD) Optimization.
 This repository contains the implementation of EBC and its QD base algorithm.

-Some key components of this repository is adapted from [PPGA](https://arxiv.org/abs/2305.13795) paper.

 ## 2. Experiment